Confessions of an Invisible Girl

 Confessions of an Invisible Girl (Confissões de uma Garota Excluída) is a 2021 Brazilian teen comedy film directed by Bruno Garotti from a screenplay he co-wrote with Flávia Lins e Silva and Christiana Oliveira, based on the 2016 novel Confissões de uma Garota Excluída, Mal Amada e (Um Pouco) Dramática by Thalita Rebouças.
 The film stars Marcus Bessa, Caio Cabral and Klara Castanho.

+Synopsis

+When the clever but socially awkward Tetê joins a new school, she'll do anything to fit in.
+However, the queen bee, among her classmates, has other ideas.